sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 ### Programming Protocol-independent Packet Processors (P4)

 P4 is protocol independent, but it enables programmers to express a rich set of protocols and other data plane behaviors.

+From the [P4 Open Source Programming Language](https://p4.org/) site you read the following:

+- P4 programs and compilers are target-specific.
+The target can be hardware-based (FPGA, Programmable ASICs) or software (running on x86).
+- A P4 program (prog.p4) classifies packets by header and the actions to take on incoming packets (e.g., forward, drop).
+- A P4 compiler generates the runtime mapping metadata to allow the control and data planes to communicate using P4Runtime (prog.p4info).
+- A P4 compiler also generates an executable for the target data plane (target_prog.bin), specifying the header formats and corresponding actions for the target device.

 The following figure shows the workflow when programming a target using P4.